 SCHEDULE A VIRTUAL VISIT

 Speaking engagements are one of my most favorite things in the entire world!
-I would love to speak to your library, book club, civic organization, writing group, or classroom about my experiences as a writer and author, along with giving readings from any of my books.
+I would love to speak to your library, book club, civic organization, writing group, or classroom about my experiences as a writer and author, along with giving talks about any of my books.

 I also am available for virtual book club visits.

-My speaking fee for virtual visits is a flat $125 per presentation.
+My speaking fee for virtual visits is a flat $125 per hour.
 Please email me to check my availability.

 Along with book talks, I also present on a variety of topics and am always willing to customize a presentation for your group.
 From intimate writing workshops of ten participates to large presentations in front of an audience of 400, I bring with me presentations that are dynamic, personal, humorous, and informative.